icemac/icemac.addressbook/README.txt

 - assign keywords to persons

-- search for persons by keywords
+- search for persons by keywords and names

 - import data from XLS (Excel) or CSV files

 - export persons found using a search as XLS file

+- update a single field of multiple persons as returned by a search

 - multi-client capability